dkhalpin1221/jekyll-contentful-sample/README.md

 # jekyll-sample
-My first jekyll + contentful site.
+My first jekyll site with using markdown for content.